To opt out of PROTEC17 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-PROTEC Local 17 is the designated union for many state, county, city and health district employees.
+Professional & Technical Employees Local 17 (PROTEC17) is the designated union that represents approximately 9,000 state, county, city and health district employees.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).